 Rob began his legal career representing insurance companies but realized it was people, not insurance companies, he most wanted to help.
-After practicing and becoming a partner at Kinney, Kemp, Sponcler, Joiner & Tharpe until 2001, he established Cowan, Plumley and Bucci, LLC, and maintained two offices in North Georgia until 2003.
-Rob then established The Cowan Law Firm in early 2003 in Dalton, GA where he focuses on personal injury and wrongful death claims, family law, business and contract disputes, and mediation and arbitration.
+After practicing and becoming a partner at Kinney, Kemp, Sponcler, Joiner & Tharpe until 2001, he established Cowan, Plumley, and Bucci, LLC, and maintained two offices in North Georgia until 2003.
+Rob then established The Cowan Law Firm in early 2003 in Dalton, GA, where he focuses on personal injury and wrongful death claims, business and contract disputes, and mediation and arbitration.

-Rob lives in Dalton, GA with his wonderful wife and two kids.
-He values his community and was the recipient of the Justice Robert Benham Award for Community Service in 2006.
-An avid runner having completed several marathons, he shares his love for running by volunteering at a local elementary school where the running club he started has grown from 20 to 80 students in just a few years.
+Rob lives in Dalton with his family and practices primarily in north Georgia – from the Alabama line east to Union County.
+He values his community and was the recipient of the Justice Robert Benham Award for Community Service.
+An avid runner, having completed several marathons, he shares his love for running by volunteering at a local elementary school where the running club he started has grown from 20 to 80 students in just a few years.
 He has served as chairman of the Whitfield County Hospital Authority, The Northwest Georgia Regional Library Board, The Creative Arts Guild, and many more organizations.